Yaya Dukuly

-Yaya Dukuly (/en/; born 17 January 2003) is a professional soccer player who plays as a winger for A-League Men side Adelaide United.
+Yaya Dukuly (/en/; born 17 January 2003) is a professional soccer player who plays as a winger for Slovenian PrvaLiga side Celje.
 Born a Liberian refugee in Guinea, he has represented Australia at youth level.

 Club career

 Melbourne City

 On 9 September 2019, Dukuly signed a two-year scholarship deal with Melbourne City.
 Dukuly made regular appearances for the club's youth side competing in the National Premier Leagues Victoria and Y-League.
 On 27 October 2020, Melbourne City announced that Dukuly had departed the club.

 Adelaide United

 Shortly after the announcement of Dukuly's departure from Melbourne City, Dukuly signed a one-year scholarship contract with Adelaide United ahead of the 2020–21 A-League season.
 Dukuly made his debut on 28 December 2020 in the opening A-League fixture against Western United where he was named in the starting lineup, he was later substituted in the 59th minute.